tanhauhau/tanhauhau.github.io/content/notes/css-podcast-019-z-index.md

 ## 4️⃣ Highest z-index value

-- not mentioned in spec, but limited by the type of variable used to store them (32-bit signed integer)
+- Not mentioned in the spec, limited by the implementation (32-bit signed integer)
-- 2^31 - 1
+- (2^31)-1

 ## 5️⃣ Debugging z-index